 Similarly, Group 1 and Group 3 received similar evaluations.
-In particular, the hypothesis that there is a significant difference of 5% level between Group 1 and Group 3 for the "Dynamic-Static" and "Artistic-Non artistic" items have been rejected.
-Group 1 is an image set with the Western Impressionism style, and Group 3 is an image set with the Oriental figurative painting style.
-These styles may have something in common in an essential part.
+In particular, the hypothesis that there is a significant difference of 5% level between the "Dynamic-Static" and "Artistic-Non artistic" items have been rejected.
+Group 1 is an image set with a style of Western Impressionism, and Group 3 is an image set with the characteristics of Oriental figurative painting.
+Each of the original art could be judged that each has its characteristics, But in a more essential part, these styles may have something in common.